This Injectable Gel Reversed Paralysis in Mice. Humans Could Be Next.

 Scaling up mice demonstrations for people is a difficult process, but the authors are moving full speed ahead.
 “We are going straight to the FDA to start the process of getting this new therapy approved for use in human patients, who currently have very few treatment options,” said Stupp.
 He added that the gel might also have applications in helping repair brain tissue affected by a stroke or neurodegenerative diseases like Parkinson’s and Alzheimer’s.

-If future studies pass muster, it could prove to be a breakthrough treatment for a whole array of brain and nervous system conditions.
+If future studies pass muster, it could prove to be a breakthrough treatment for an array of brain and nervous system conditions.